-A Around 75 apartments equating to probably 70-80 car spaces.
+A Based on the current concept there are around 75 apartments equating to probably 70-80 car spaces.
 The Development Control Plan requires car spaces to be determined based on the number of bedrooms and mix of apartments in the development.